ironhack-labs/lab-angular-routing-forms/README.md

 <br>

-You are free to work with the design, you can take a look for examples and inspiration you may need.
+***Note***: You are free to work with the design, you can take a look for examples and inspiration you may need.
 But you have to use Angular material components in the design.

 <br>